matt-mcalister/js-dir/README.md

-# JS-Dir
+# JS Test Suite

 This node package allows you to generate an extremely barebones javascript testing repository with babel, node and chai.

 ## Installation

-Simply run `npm install -g js-dir`
+Simply run `npm install -g js-test-suite`

 ## Usage

-Once installed, run `js-dir NAME`, where `NAME` is the name of the repo you would like to generate.
+Once installed, run `js-test-suite NAME`, where `NAME` is the name of the repo you would like to generate.

-Here are the files that are generated when you run `js-dir blackjack`:
+Here are the files that are generated when you run `js-test-suite blackjack`:

 ```
 blackjack/